bethac07/qi_2024_analysis_lab_manual/_sources/Lab06_3D_Image_Analysis.md

   - Type `conda activate cellpose` to activate a conda environment we have prepared for you.
   - Type `napari` and hit enter!

+- Out of the box, napari doesn't like to open images in usefuls ways.
+  But behold, there is a solution.
+  You can install a plugin that allows you to open many file-types the right way.
+  (Feel free to go on without installing this plugin and you will see what we are taling about).
+  To install the plugin go to `Plugins > Install/Unistall Plugins`, then filter for `aicsimageio`.
+Then click on "install" and restart napari.

-- In napari, load the file `Drosophila_zstack-20x-medium.tif`.
-This is a 3-channel, 3D volume.
+- In napari, load the file `Drosophila_zstack-20x-medium.tif`, a 3-channel, 3D volume.
+  When it asks you which image loader to use, select the one we just installed.

 - You can now switch to the 3D viewer by clicking on the 2D/3D toggle button (second from the left).
   <img src="images/lab06/napari-viewer-buttons.png" style="width:0.7in" />

-- Play around a bit, rotage the volume, change a few viewing options... enjoy!
+- Play around a bit, rotate the volume, change a few viewing options... enjoy!
   <img src="images/lab06/napari-viewer-with-arrows.png" />

 ## **Visualizing 3D data in Fiji**